SSIEK-unimelb/comp30019-proj/GDD.md

 * Jump: SPACE.
 * Crouch: Ctrl.
 * Look around: Mouse movement to move the camera.
-* Interaction: E for picking up / dropping bodies / objects.
+* Holding: Right-click for picking up / dropping bodies / objects, left-click while holding to throw.
+* Interaction: F to interact with doors, ammo refills, etc.
 * Items: Left-click to use items.
 * Scroll wheel to cycle through items - or use 1,2,3,4… to select specific items.